 What percent does the short borrow fee have to be?

-AMC’s short borrow fee is currently at 2.95%, via.
-Fintel on 6/10 and reached up to 90% a few weeks back.
+AMC’s short borrow fee is currently at 0.90%, via.
+Stonk-O-Tracker on 9/13.
 AMC stock is getting harder and harder to borrow.
 There seems to be some sort of manipulation here.
 The interest should be much higher.

 Funny enough Adam Aron, the CEO and President of AMC Entertainment actually scrapped that idea leaving short sellers in a deeper hole.

 I personally think retail investors are going to experience the short squeeze of a lifetime.